brycejech/switch-craft/README.md

 command line tool or a database client such as the pgAdmin instance running in the Docker compose network.

+The genesis user needs a hashed password (see auth module in CLI) set in the `password` field as well as a value in the `created_by` field.
+It is easiest to create the user directly in the database with the hashed password in an initial query, then run a subsequent query that sets the `created_by` field by using the `id` of the same row.
+This will make it appear as though the genesis user created itself.

 ## Running from Docker container

 Services running on the `switchcraft_network` are available on `localhost` at the ports specified in